 End of Program/Employment Options

-If, for any reason, an international scholar leaves Emory before their original end date, their department must notify ISSS as soon as possible.
+If, for any reason, an international scholar leaves Emory before their original end date, the department must notify ISSS as soon as possible.

 Title